 Faculty & Staff

-David Abts was a custodian at Clark College before passing away unexpectedly on August 29, 2019, at the age of 56.
-David Was born in Portland, Ore, and was raised and educated in Vancouver, Wash.
+David Abts was employed in facilities services at Clark College before passing away unexpectedly on August 29, 2019, at the age of 56.
+David was born in Portland, Ore, and was raised and educated in Vancouver, Wash.
 He is remembered by his wife of 25 years, Tina Landroche, a history instructor at Clark.
+Photo by Tina Landroche.

 Shirley Ann Sackman worked at Clark for 26 years as an English faculty member.
 After retiring in 1992, she worked part-time through 2006.
 She was the first faculty member to receive the Presidential Coin from Clark President Robert Knight.
 She was well loved by her students and admired by colleagues.
 “She’s a one of a kind.
 She’s the most magnificent woman I’ve ever met,” said Joan Raney, who was Sackman’s student in 1973.